She Loves Biscotti

 A round serving dish filled with black and green olives which have been marinated with olive oil and orange zest.

-This Marinated Olives recipe is from a cookbook entitled “Simple Italian Snacks”.
-It is one of my go to cookbooks when I am looking for original bite-sized, tapas-style outdoor entertaining ideas.
+This simple recipe is from a cookbook entitled “Simple Italian Snacks.”
+It is one of my go-to cookbooks when looking for original bite-sized, tapas-style outdoor entertaining ideas.
 The only minor change I made to this perfect recipe was to add a sprinkle of fleur de sel.

-If you are looking for some other cold party appetizers, take a look at this recipe for these Goat Cheese Bites.
-It is a little more time consuming, but oh so very tasty.
+If you are looking for some other cold party appetizers, look at this recipe for these goat cheese bites.
+It is a little more time-consuming, but oh so very tasty.

-Another staple for my summer parties is this classic Tomato Bruschetta.
-In this post, I have included a few tips in order for you to transform a good tasting bruschetta into a taste sensation!
+Another staple for my summer parties is this classic tomato bruschetta.
+I have included a few tips for you to transform a good-tasting bruschetta into a taste sensation in this post!
 Don’t miss it!

 Marinated olives and marinated mushrooms are shown in two different bowls.

-And be sure to check out the next post (coming soon) on Marinated Mushrooms… another party appetizer that is a must for that cheese platter of yours!
+And be sure to check out the next post on marinated mushrooms… another party appetizer that is a must for that cheese platter of yours!
 Until then…

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.